Search programs

 Earning a master’s degree isn’t the only way for bachelor’s degree holders to further their education and improve their career outlook.
 Your other options include:

-• Mentorships: The most affordable way to learn more about your industry is to find someone experienced, such as a former teacher or current colleague, who is willing to share their knowledge with you for free.
+• Mentorships: The most affordable way to learn more about your industry is to find someone experienced, such as a former teacher or current colleague, willing to share their knowledge with you for free.
 By simply reaching out and asking for advice, you may be able to establish a relationship that provides you with an abundance of valuable information.

 Whether you choose a master’s degree program or a less involved alternative, making any sort of effort to learn more about your occupation will likely result in better outcomes for your career.